DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-01 Meeting Notes.md

 ##### Skill-based dodge mechanic
 - Before, I talked about adding more skill expression to the game and possibly adding a 'perfect dodge' mechanic.
 - I've thrown it in

+##### Making Combat Easier with the new Lock-On System
+- Before, if you weren't locked onto an enemy, you were free-aiming to hit your spells
+- This made the game virtually impossible to play when cr